BOJIT/wch_integration/boards/muselab/nano_ch32v317/doc/index.rst

 .. zephyr:board-supported-runners::

-Applications for the ``ch32v307v_evt_r1`` board can be built and flashed in the usual way (see :ref:`build_an_application` and :ref:`application_run` for more details).
-The board includes `WCH LinkE`_ programmer accessible on USB-C port P9.
+Applications for the ``nano_ch32v317`` board can be built and flashed in the usual way (see :ref:`build_an_application` and :ref:`application_run` for more details).

 Flashing
 ========

 You can use minichlink_ to flash the board.
-Once ``minichlink`` has been set up, build and flash applications as usual (see :ref:`build_an_application` and :ref:`application_run` for more details).
+Once ``minichlink`` has been set up, build and flash applications as usual (see :ref:`build_an_application` and :ref:`application_run` for more details). wlink_ is an alternative tool for using the WCH programmers.
+Alternatively, wchisp_ can be used to flash via the USB bootloader.

 Here is an example for the :zephyr:code-sample:`blinky` application.

 .. zephyr-app-commands::
    :zephyr-app: samples/basic/blinky
-   :board: ch32v307v-evt-r1
+   :board: nano_ch32v317
    :goals: build flash

-Or you can use :zephyr:code-sample:`multi-thread-blinky` sample to test both LEDs.
+Or you can use :zephyr:code-sample:`nano_ch32v317` sample to test evaluate the built-in Ethernet peripheral

 .. zephyr-app-commands::
-   :zephyr-app: samples/basic/threads
+   :zephyr-app: samples/net/dhcpv4_client
-   :board: ch32v307v-evt-r1
+   :board: nano_ch32v317
    :goals: build flash

 Debugging
 =========

-This board can be debugged via ``minichlink``.
+This board can be debugged via ``minichlink`` / ``openocd``.

 References
 **********